(I may earn a small commission from the products mentioned in this post.)

 There are all kinds of nice accessories that you can buy someone for the traditional bike.
 At the top of my list are a comfortable seat and some padded bike shorts.
 Using your smart phone, you can measure your distance each day and chart your mileage.
 Don’t forget to wear a helmet!

-I was introduced to my first ice machine within hours after my TKR.
+I was introduced to my first ice machine at the hospital within hours after my TKR.
 I had the ice machine attached to my knee throughout my short hospital stay.
-Thankfully, my son had the foresight to buy me an icing system.
+Thankfully, my son had the foresight to buy me an icing system to use at home..

 These are both great gifts that can be used years after your surgery and also by other members of you household.
 The wraps fit nicely around the knee with Velcro straps and can be used on many other injured parts of your body when necessary.